thayub/test-dev/README.md

 ## Details

-- Write a web application - backend built using JavaScript/NodeJS/ExpressJS and frontend developed using AngularJS.
+- Write a web application - backend built using JavaScript/NodeJS/ExpressJS and frontend developed using ReactJs/AngularJs/VueJs.
 - On page load the applications should load the public feed images in either a list or grid view.
 - The user should be able to enter a keyword in a search box and click on a search button and the app should return images with the relevant tags.
 - Use any other third party library of your choice if needed